mccraigmccraig/freyja/README.md

-And we have arrived - we called the final continuation, the function taking parameter `y` in the expansion corresponding to the last line of the `con` block, and it added together our two interpreted values and `return`ed the result - and since `return` represents a terminal state at the top-level of the computation, the value is returned to the caller
+And we have arrived - we called the final continuation, the function taking parameter `y` in the expansion corresponding to the last line of the `con` block, and it added together our two interpreted values and `return`ed the result - and since `return` represents a terminal state and we have no more continuations on the `q`, the value is returned to the caller

 This process we have followed is essentially what the Freyja interpreter does - it pattern-matches on the `sig` and `data` in `Impure` structs, finds a `Handler`